 What Bard did for me is provide an unequivocal space to speak up against experienced political horrors without being ostracized.

-Doing thus in a college which was the first one among all American liberal arts colleges to establish a human rights major, whilst analytically contextualizing these very traumas, allowed me to proactively address the roots of injustice through engaging in a compendium of disciplines and extracurricular activities.
+Doing thus in a college which was the first one among all American liberal arts colleges to establish a human rights major, whilst analytically contextualizing these very traumas, allowed me to proactively engage and address the roots of injustice through engaging in a compendium of disciplines and extracurricular activities.

 Speaking up in a school that is frequently called elitist and apparently fosters only such a student body, is perhaps giving privilege center stage to the already privileged, whilst Guha would be screaming about the subaltern context and Spivak shaking her head in horror about how conformist I am, or how arrogant to be denying my own circumstances.